-Hollow sounds are created by cavities carved out by termites, and you can listen for them by tapping on the floor with a screwdriver.
-Hardwoods weakened by termites can also creak or squeak due to movement between loose planks, or because the subfloor and supports are often compromised.
+Cavities carved out by termites will result in hollow sounds.
+If you think you may have a termite infestation, you can usually listen for these cavities by tapping on the floor with a screwdriver.
+Hardwoods weakened by termites can also creak or squeak due to movement between loose planks or because the subfloor and supports are often compromised.

-Worker termites have a soft, pale yellow body, opposed to the hard and dark bodies of other pests.
-The two wing sets of flying termites are the same size while ants have one smaller and one larger set.
+Worker termites have a soft, pale yellow body instead of the hard and dark bodies of other pests.
+The two wing sets of flying termites are the same size, while carpenter ants have one smaller set and one larger set.
 Beetles have one pair of soft wings protected by a harder set.

 If you notice any swarms of winged insects indoors, discarded wings, or pencil-thin mud tubes on exterior walls, you most likely have a termite problem.
 Close inspection of the insect and the wood damage can give you clues into what type of colony you are dealing with.

-Subterranean termites are the most common termite in the U.S. and cause billions of dollars of structural damages.
-They live in soil around homes and get in through foundation cracks, by constructing mud tubes, or through wood touching a house like mulch or rotting trees.
+Subterranean termites are the most common termite in the United States, and they cause billions of dollars in structural damages each year.
+Subterranean termites live in the soil around homes and get through foundation cracks by constructing mud tubes or through the wood touching a house, such as mulch or rotting trees.

 Prevention and Treatment

-Termites can cause devastating harm to wood structures, including hardwood floors.
-To help prevent these silent destroyers from invading, keep all rotting wood such as firewood far away from the house.
-Any wood that’s brought inside should be thoroughly checked, look out for holes or hollowness that could house the insects.
+Regardless of the species, termites can cause devastating harm to wood structures, including a home’s hardwood floors.
+To help prevent these silent destroyers from invading, keep all rotting wood, such as firewood, as far away from the house as possible.
+Any wood that’s brought inside should be thoroughly checked.
+Be sure to search for holes or hollow spaces to house the insects.

-Early detection of termites is essential to limit the damage they inflict on a home.
-Routine inspections around the house and of your hardwood floors are essential.
+Early detection of termites is essential to limiting the damage they inflict on a home.
+Routine inspections around the house and of your hardwood floors are crucial.
 Take notice of any inexplicable damages to your floor and thoroughly investigate any apparent issues.
 If you suspect you have termites, it is best to have a professional assess and treat the infestation.
-After a termite infestation has been treated, it is possible for damaged hardwood floors can be repaired.
+After a termite infestation has been treated, damaged hardwood floors can be repaired.